 The second graph gives you the number of clicks.

-That is a lot of data from a free keyword tool.
+If you are looking for keyword planner alternatives, that is a lot of data from a free keyword tool.

 Soolve is a fun way to search for keywords.

-Again, there is Amazon but also Wikipedia, Answers and Bing.
+Again, there is Amazon but also Wikipedia, Answers, and Bing.

 Just add your word and let it populate each source.

 Google Trends is very popular and is most useful for finding current trending search phrases that were used to answer the public.